ABOUT

 Anita Zabludowicz - Art Patron

-Annie Lennox - Singer, Composer, Activist
+Annie Lennox - Musician, Activist

 Anya Hindmarch - Designer, Businesswoman